 Throughout France, you will find small restaurants, often tucked away on side streets, specializing in crepes.
 In Brittany, the crepes are made with buckwheat flour and the typical filling is a smear of salted butter, cheese, ham or bacon, thinly sliced fruit, and/or eggs.
 In most of France, crepes are rolled up or folded into half or quarter circles, but in Brittany, where they are sometimes called galettes, they are folded differently.
 The filling is spread in the center of the pancake, the four rounded sides are folded in over the filling, forming a square, and then the crepe is inverted onto a serving plate.

-For this recipe you will need a standard whisk, large skillet, 9- to 11-inch crepe pan, small ladle, small narrow rubber spatula, and a wide spatula (optional).–Marie Simmons
+For this buckwheat crepes with sauteed apples and Gruyère cheese recipe you will need a standard whisk, large skillet, 9- to 11-inch crepe pan, small ladle, small narrow rubber spatula, and a wide spatula (optional).–Marie Simmons

 Ah, crepes.
 They make all manner of things better.
 And they don’t even require a chocolate filling or sugar sprinkling or any other serotonin increasing ingredients to accomplish it.
 The rich, nutty flavor of buckwheat creates a savory platform for just about anything you’d otherwise slap between two slices of bread.
 Ham and cheese is a classic, although as the author notes above, even schmear of butter (salted, please) can bring untold happiness.